-At a high level, this includes engaging with the community on areas such as development of Place Plans, the Local Development Plan and the future development of partnership engagement strategy.
-A comprehensive review of the Place/Localities Plans is currently being completed, with future work including indicators to demonstrate impact in relation to key priorities.
+At a high level, this includes engaging with the community on areas such as development of Locality Plans, the Local Development Plan and the future development of partnership engagement strategy.
+A comprehensive review of the Place/Localities Plans has been completed and the four Plans were approved during 2023, including actions and indicators to demonstrate impact in relation to key priorities.

 The Council's Consultation and Engagement process connects with local people and communities in a wide range of ways to seek their views on the performance of our services and to identify what our strategic priorities should be, in order that we can plan, resource and deliver our services effectively to meet local need.
 The Council's Consultation and Engagement Strategy 2021-24 supports all consultation and engagement activity, seeking to ensure consistency of approach across all strategic areas.
-The strategy reflects the challenges of the COVID-19 pandemic on consultation and engagement and strengthens the approach to annual action plans and reporting on the outcomes of engagement activity.
-An area-wide budget consultation exercise was again undertaken in 2022, which sought community input into budget and income generating priorities for 2023 and beyond.
-The outcomes of the budget engagement process were used to help inform decisions by Council on its priorities for 2023/24.
+The strategy strengthens the approach to annual action plans and reporting on the outcomes of engagement activity.
+An area-wide budget consultation exercise was again undertaken in 2023, which sought community input into budget and income generating priorities for 2024 and beyond.
+The outcomes of the budget engagement process were used to help inform decisions by Council on its priorities for 2024/25.
 The Council, in partnership with its Community Planning Partners, continues to engage with its communities, with a particular emphasis on our most vulnerable areas within Twechar, Hillhead and Harestanes, Lennoxtown and Auchinairn, with the aim of working together with local people to regenerate these areas more effectively.